out-spaced/tableplanner/README.md

 Plans tables (like, physical tables) and flags if they paid or not.
+Works but still needs polish.

+Run: clone then 'npm run dev'

 todo: